 (d) No Deductions or Setoffs.
 All amounts payable to Provider under this Agreement shall be paid by Client to Provider in full without any setoff, recoupment, counterclaim, deduction, debit, or withholding for any reason or any deduction or withholding of tax as may be required by applicable laws).

 (e) Fee Increases.
-Provider may increase Fees no more than once annually for any Renewal Term, by providing written notice to Client at least 60 calendar days prior to the commencement of such Renewal Term, and all applicable Order Forms will be deemed amended accordingly.
-Any increase of fees during any Renewal Term will not to exceed the greater of: (a) five percent (5%); or (b) the percentage by which the then most-recently published Consumer Price Index (“CPI”), prior to the written notice under this Section 6(e), exceeds the CPI published in the same month of the preceding calendar year, it being understood and agreed that if the CPI is no longer published, Provider and Client will negotiate in good faith to select a new index that best reflects and accounts for cost changes relevant to Provider unless Provider has provided written notice of a different price increase at least sixty (60) days before the end of such prior term, in which case the pricing increase shall be effective upon renewal and thereafter.
+Provider may increase Fees no more than once annually for any Renewal Term.
+The fee increase during any such renewal term shall be the greater of: (a) five percent (5%); or (b) the percentage by which the then most-recently published Consumer Price Index (“CPI”), prior to the written notice under this Section 5(e), exceeds the CPI published in the same month of the preceding calendar year, it being understood and agreed that if the CPI is no longer published, Provider and Client will negotiate in good faith to select a new index that best reflects and accounts for cost changes relevant to Provider unless Provider has provided written notice of a different price increase at least sixty (60) days before the end of such prior term, in which case the pricing increase shall be effective upon renewal and thereafter.

 6. Confidential Information.
 From time to time during the Term, either Party may disclose or make available to the other Party information about its business affairs, products, confidential intellectual property, trade secrets, third-party confidential information, and other sensitive or proprietary information, whether orally or in written, electronic, or other form or media, that is marked, designated, or otherwise identified as "confidential" (collectively, "Confidential Information").
 Confidential Information does not include information that, at the time of disclosure is: (a) in the public domain; (b) known to the receiving Party at the time of disclosure; (c) rightfully obtained by the receiving Party on a non-confidential basis from a third party; or (d) independently developed by the receiving Party.
 The receiving Party shall not disclose the disclosing Party's Confidential Information to any person or entity, except to the receiving Party's employees who have a need to know the Confidential Information for the receiving Party to exercise its rights or perform its obligations hereunder.
 Notwithstanding the foregoing, each Party may disclose Confidential Information to the limited extent required (i) in order to comply with the order of a court or other governmental body, or as otherwise necessary to comply with applicable law, provided that the Party making the disclosure pursuant to the order shall first have given written notice to the other Party and made a reasonable effort to obtain a protective order; or (ii) to establish a Party's rights under this Agreement, including to make required court filings.
 On the expiration or termination of the Agreement, the receiving Party shall promptly return to the disclosing Party all copies, whether in written, electronic, or other form or media, of the disclosing Party's Confidential Information, or destroy all such copies and certify in writing to the disclosing Party that such Confidential Information has been destroyed.
 Each Party's obligations of non-disclosure with regard to Confidential Information are effective as of the Effective Date and will expire five years from the date first disclosed to the receiving Party; provided, however, with respect to any Confidential Information that constitutes a trade secret (as determined under applicable law), such obligations of non-disclosure will survive the termination or expiration of this Agreement for as long as such Confidential Information remains subject to trade secret protection under applicable law.